Toggle: English / Spanish

 Smoke (from house fires and wildfires)

-Chronic chemical pneumonitis can occur after only low levels of exposure to the irritant over extended periods of time.
-This causes inflammation and may lead to stiffness of the lungs, which decreases the ability of the lungs to get oxygen to the body.
-Unchecked, this condition may ultimately lead to respiratory failure and death.
+Chronic chemical pneumonitis can occur after only low levels of exposure to the irritant over a long time.
+This causes inflammation and may lead to stiffness of the lungs.
+As a result, the lungs start to lose their ability to get oxygen to the body.
+Untreated, this condition can cause respiratory failure and death.